 In Singapore, 34,000 students have signed up for the Code For Fun programme, run by Singapore’s Infocomm Development Authority.
 Next year, 19 secondary schools will offer programming as part of a new O-level subject—computing.
 These developments follow Prime Minister Lee Hsien Loong’s call for Singaporean children to be exposed to programming, as Singapore develops its “Smart Nation” technologies to help citizens lead efficient lives.
 There is a need for new talent; it’s estimated that Singapore will have a shortfall of 30,000 technology specialists by next year.

-To understand the significance of coding, we spoke with two schools, Discovering Without Borders and Tink Tank, for their insights.
 Discovering Without Borders runs STEM (science, technology, engineering, and math) workshops for children.
 It was founded by Australian educator Yen Siow, who worked as special projects and student engagement coordinator for the Swinburne University of Technology Melbourne for eight years, and is passionate about seeing children learn the “art” of coding.
 Tink Tank is a new coding school established by a group of young technology enthusiasts, including Himmy Cheng and Deddy Setiadi, who are Singapore Management University graduates with computing backgrounds.

 What is coding exactly?
 What do children learn when they attend coding classes?
 DWB: Coding is the language of programming computers to perform a certain task.
 When we teach a programming language to children, we want to see them develop the skills required to communicate with a computer.